solo-io/kdiag/README.md

 - manager starts up a listener on a random port
 - manager sets up iptable rules to capture the traffic to the listener it just opened.
 - the manager starts another listener on another random port.
-- when a connection arrive in the first listener, the manager sends a message to the commandline with the port of the second listener.
+- when a connection arrive in the first listener, the manager sends a message to the command-line with the port of the second listener.
 - the command line then starts a port forward to that second listener's port, and connects to the local port. and bridges these two connections
 - the manager accepts the connection on the second listener from the command line, and bridges the two connections it has (this one, and the one from the first listener).
 - that's it!

 # Dev/Debug: